-- The Court should reject this unprecedented attempt by an agency official to resolve a disputed issue of social and medical policy that is reserved to the States and should reemphasize the vital role State sovereignty plays in our federal system and the need for Congress to speak clearly when it intends to interfere with that role.
+- The Court should reject this unprecedented attempt by a federal agency to resolve an issue that is reserved to the states; reemphasize the vital role state sovereignty plays in our federal system; and call on Congress to speak clearly when it intends to interfere with the states’ role.

-On behalf of Death with Dignity National Center, Eli D. Stutsman, JD, a board member and co-author of Oregon’s Death with Dignity law, was Counsel of Record, Stutsman representing the physician and pharmacist named in the Supreme Court case, arguing that
+On behalf of Death with Dignity National Center, Eli D. Stutsman, JD, a board member and co-author of Oregon’s Death with Dignity law, is Counsel of Record, representing the physician and pharmacist named in the Supreme Court case.
+He argues that:

-- The States, not the Attorney General acting through the Controlled Substances Act, regulate medicine.
+- The states, not the Attorney General acting through the CSA, regulate medicine.

-On August 4, US Senator Sam Brownback introduced the Assisted Suicide Prevention Act, which would prohibit doctors from prescribing federally-controlled substances for the purpose of physician-assisted suicide.
+August 4 – Senator Sam Brownback (R-Kansas) introduces the Assisted Suicide Prevention Act, which would prohibit doctors from prescribing federally-controlled substances for the purpose of physician-assisted suicide.